clijockey/demo-java-app/buildpacks.md

 pack build --publish eu.gcr.io/$PROJECT_ID/coffee:v2
 ```

-Speedy re-build
-Notice that the build is faster the second time.
-A few factors contribute to this:
+You should notice the build is a bit faster;

-The builder and run (stack) images are now available in the local Docker repository
+* The builder and run (stack) images are now available in the local Docker repository

-Even though we made a change to our app code, the build was able to re-use layers from the app image and from cache (pay special attention to the logs for the restoring, analyzing, and exporting phases).
+* Even though we made a change to our app code, the build was able to re-use layers from the app image and from cache (pay special attention to the logs for the restoring, analyzing, and exporting phases).
 Building a layered image enables pack to efficiently recreate only the layers that have changed.

-Validate that the image was updated (the image id has changed):

 Notice the reusing layers, time to build etc...